Moniter123/build-cdn/_posts/2018-01-13-why-docker-matters.md

 1. Poor quality of public images
 2. Difficult / unstable production-level tools
+3. You still need configuration management for your host machine

 And no, it's not about devs can now do ops work, you still need sysadmins.
 Sorry.